trycourier/courier-ios/README.md

 # SDK Features

 These are all the available features of the SDK.
-Install all the ones that make sense for the user experience you are building.

 <table>
     <thead>